Learning Partial Differential Equations in Reproducing Kernel Hilbert Spaces: Examples

-Many physical and biological systems are time-dependent where the inputs to the system $f(y, t)$ and output solutions $u(x, t)$ can be functions of time.
-For example, the heat equation on the space-time domain $D = [0, \infty) \times [0, \infty)$ with Dirichlet boundary conditions is
+Many physical and biological systems are time-dependent where the inputs to the system $f(x, t)$ and output solutions $u(y, t)$ can be functions of time (here denoted by $t$).
+For example, the heat equation on the space-time domain $D = [0, 1] \times [0, \infty)$ with Dirichlet boundary conditions is

-for some constant $k > 0$.
+for some constant $\alpha > 0$.
 The function $u(x, t)$ is the distribution of heat in space at time $t$ and $f(x, t)$ is a heat source.
 Its fundamental solution has the form

 Another example is the damped harmonic oscillator for $t \in \mathbb{R}$,

 where $u(t)$ is the position of the oscillator at time $t$, $f(t)$ is the forcing, $c$ is the damping coefficient, and $\omega$ is the frequency of the oscillator.
 Letting $r_1, r_2$ be the roots of the quadratic equation $x^2 + cx + \omega^2$ we can write the solution as